 This peach slab pie is filled with fresh sweet peaches in a flakey pastry crust.
-It’s big enough to feed a crowd and easy to slice into neat squares.
-An open face pie, like a tart or galette, our pie features braids of sugar sprinkled pastry across the filling.
+It's big enough to feed a crowd and easy to slice into neat squares.
+Slab pie recipes are open face pies, like a tart or galette.
+Our fruit pie features braids of sugar sprinkled pastry across the filling.

 Can you use frozen peaches in peach pie?

 Serve this pie for the holidays, or for a gathering, when a simple round pie just isn't enough.
 We add just a touch of lemon zest and sugar to the crust which gives it a subtle lemon sugar cookie taste.

 The best peach pie, we love this pie as a summer dessert during the summer peach season, but we also make it with frozen peaches as a fall dessert, and actually all year long!
 Frozen peaches are so easy to use.
 Just thaw and drain, and continue with the recipe as written.
 Yum!